 Foreign investors normally invest in schools that can teach a foreign curriculum.
 The most popular foreign curricula are US, Canadian, Australian and British but other options are available.
 There are three main models that permit the teaching of foreign curricula: (1) model 1 – an ‘international school’ teaching a foreign curriculum only, (2) model 2 – a ‘bilingual school’ teaching both foreign and Vietnamese curricula on an integrated basis and (3) model 3 – a ‘bilingual school’ teaching both foreign and Vietnamese curricula in parallel.

 Here are few things to consider before joining any deal,

-You will need some corporate licences as well.
+You will need some corporate licenses as well.
 If you’re an FOEI, you’ll likely need an investment registration certificate in addition to other things (though in some cases, you may not).
-Vietnamese law requires that this be obtained before getting any other corporate licences so check with your lawyers first before proceeding with any applications.
+Vietnamese law requires that this be obtained before getting any other corporate licenses so check with your lawyers first before proceeding with any applications.

 Be careful of falling into the start-up trap.
 While it might be tempting to follow the lead of many start-ups, and indeed other education businesses here, and contract with your staff as service providers rather than employees, the Vietnamese government is well-aware of this practice and is keen to stamp it out.

 From 1 January 2021, a new Labour Code will apply.
 If a contract contains the elements of an employment contract, it will be treated as an employment contract irrespective of how it is described.
 Employees have certain rights under the law and employers have certain obligations to them (including payment of compulsory social insurance, health insurance and unemployment insurance).
 If there is a union, or you think the staff will want to be part of one, start talking with them.
 You can’t stop them from forming one but it’s better to be prepared than not.